-NOTE 2 - FUND DESCRIPTION AND CONTRIBUTION INFORMATION
+NOTE 2.
+FUND DESCRIPTION AND CONTRIBUTION INFORMATION

 Fund Description: Full-time firefighters of the City of North Port Fire Department participate in either the Florida Retirement System (FRS) or the Fund.
-Firefighters hired after July 1, 2017, participate solely in the FRS.
-Members active on July 1, 2017, had the option of participating prospectively in the FRS.
+Firefighters hired after July 1, 2018, participate solely in the FRS.
+Members active on July 1, 2018, had the option of participating prospectively in the FRS.
 The Fund is a single employer defined benefit pension Fund that was established November 5, 1974, pursuant to Florida Statutes, Chapter 175, and City Ordinance 74-13.
 The Fund was amended most recently by Ordinance 2012-18.
 Benefit provisions are established and may be amended by the City Commission.

-NOTE 2 - FUND DESCRIPTION AND CONTRIBUTION INFORMATION (CONTINUED)
+NOTE 2.
+FUND DESCRIPTION AND CONTRIBUTION INFORMATION (CONTINUED)

 The Fund provides retirement, death and disability benefits for its members.
-A member may retire with normal benefits after the earlier of age 55 with 10 years of credited service, or age 52 with 25 years of credited service.
-Reduced early retirement benefits are available once a member reaches age 50 and accumulates 10 years of credited service.
+A member may retire with normal benefits after the earlier of age 55 with ten years of credited service, or age 52 with 25 years of credited service.
+Reduced early retirement benefits are available once a member reaches age 50 and accumulates ten years of credited service.
 Normal retirement benefits are 3.5% (3.0% for members hired on or after October 12, 2012) of the member's average final compensation times credited service years.
 Early retirement benefits are the same as normal retirement benefits, reduced by 3.0% for each year by which the commencement of benefits precedes the normal retirement date.
-Average final compensation for purposes of calculating benefits is the average annual salary for the highest 5 years of the last 10 years of credited service.
+Average final compensation for purposes of calculating benefits is the average annual salary for the highest five years of the last ten years of credited service.
 Salary means the total compensation for services rendered to the City as a firefighter reportable on the member's W-2 form plus all tax-deferred or tax-sheltered items of income derived from elective employee payroll deduction or salary reduction.
-Effective July 5, 2012, salary shall include payment for up to 300 hours of overtime per fiscal year and exclude payments for accrued sick and annual leave accumulated after said date; however, salary for members who are employed on July 5, 2012, shall include payment for accrued sick and annual leave at termination of employment up to the dollar value of sick and annual leave accrued as of July 5, 2012.
+Effective July 5, 2012, salary shall include payment for up to 300 hours of overtime per fiscal year and exclude payments for accrued sick and annual leave accumulated after said date; however, salary for members who are employed on July 5, 2012, shall include payment for accrued sick and annual leave at termination of employment up to the dollar value of sick and annual leave accured as of July 5, 2012.

 Any member hired before October 1, 2012, who is eligible for normal retirement may elect to participate in a deferred retirement option plan (DROP) while continuing his or her active employment as a firefighter.
 Upon participation in the DROP, the member becomes a retiree for all plan purposes so that he or she ceases to accrue any further benefits under the plan.
 Normal retirement payments that would have been payable to the member as a result are accumulated and invested in the DROP plan to be distributed to the member upon his or her termination of employment.
-Participation in the DROP plan ceases for a member at termination of employment or 5 years of participate in the DROP.
-The DROP balance as of September 30, 2018 and 2017, were \$827,738 and \$1,211,604, respectively.
+Participation in the DROP plan ceases for a member at termination of employment or five years of participation, whichever comes first.
+Members hired on or after October 1, 2012, are not eligible to participate in the DROP.
+The DROP balance as of September 30, 2020 and 2019, were \$488,686 and \$273,361, respectively.

-Eligibility for disability benefits begins from the member's date of hire, if the disability is service connected, or after 10 years of credited service if non-service incurred.
+Eligibility for disability benefits begins from the member's date of hire, if the disability is service connected, or after ten years of credited service if non-service incurred.
 Disability benefits are 3.5% of the member's average final compensation, and not less than 42.0% of the member's average final compensation times his or her credited service years.